-The number of reported No-Cause Eviction Notices represents an estimated sents an estimated 308 from 2013
+The number of reported No-Cause Eviction Notices represents an estimated 10% of such cases

-Reported No-Cause Eviction Notices in San Mateo County increased

-308% from 2012-13 to 2014-15
+Reported No-Cause Eviction Notices in San Mateo County increased 308% from 2012-13 to 2014-15

-\The East Palo Alto total includes "no cause" notices that would be invalid under East Palo Alto's just cause for eviction protections.
+The East Palo Alto total includes "no cause" notices that would be invalid under East Palo Alto's just cause for eviction protections.
 It is more likely that East Palo Alto tenants receiving no cause notices were able to stay in their homes than tenants in other cities.